~ How to Identify If Your Church Has Reached a Plateau and What to Do About It ~

 Listening doesn’t mean you will agree with every thought that comes your way…

-… but many leaders cap their leadership because they don’t create an environment that gives people the freedom to speak candidly about their thoughts for the ministry.
+… but many pastors cap their leadership because they don’t create an environment that gives people the freedom to speak candidly about their thoughts for the ministry.

 6. Your organization structure has not changed.

-As organizations grow, the structure of how they are led will evolve.
-Without an evolving structure, churches will become operationally unhealthy.
+As organizations grow, the structure of how they are led evolves.
+Without an evolving structure, churches become operationally unhealthy.